furrtek/SiliconRE/Taito/PC060HA/README.md

 The schematic was traced from the chip's silicon and should represent exactly how it is internally constructed.

+The Verilog translation includes a few deviations from the real chip to compensate for the use of gate delays for proper operation.
+Functionality is the same.

 ![PC060HA internal routing](routing.png)